What are the attributes that make a great CEO?

 Jacinda Ardern, Prime Minister of New Zealand

-Another leader who took plaudits during the pandemic was a political one: New Zealand’s Jacinda Ardern.
-A combination of decisive actions, clear communications and a human touch saw New Zealand limit COVID-19 deaths to just 22, while also allowing the country to ease lockdown restrictions far more and earlier than most other countries.
+Another leader who took plaudits for inspirational crisis leadership during the pandemic was a political one: New Zealand’s Jacinda Ardern.
+A combination of decisive actions, clear communications, and a human touch saw New Zealand limit COVID-19 deaths to just 22, while also allowing the country to ease lockdown restrictions far earlier than most other countries.

 Unfortunately, Ardern had some practice in dealing with crises, having led the country through the heartache caused by the Christchurch mosque shootings in March 2019.
-After the shootings, Ardern sensitively showed compassion for the victims; she rallied the nation around its values of being an open and tolerant country and moved quickly to change New Zealand’s gun laws.
+In the aftermath of the shootings, Ardern again demonstrated admirable crisis leadership.
+She showed sensitivity and compassion for the victims and rallied the nation around its values of being an open and tolerant country.
+She also moved quickly to change New Zealand’s gun laws.

 Kevin R. Johnson, CEO of Starbucks